CDCgov/NEDSS-Modernization/cdc-sandbox/README.md

 For more information on the build process click here for the [Build README](doc/build.md)

-To access the NBS application visit **http://localhost:7001/nbs/login**.
+To access the NBS 6 application visit **http://localhost:7001/nbs/login**.

+To access the modernized NBS 7 application visit http://localhost:8000/nbs/login

 |Available Users|
 |-|
 |msa|
 |superuser|

-The password field should be left blank
+The password field should be left blank.